kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 At this point the environment should be set up to onboard devices within Vlan 5 using the network address ***192.168.5.0/24*** utilizing either ***option 43*** or ***DNS Discovery***.

 ### Step 4.2 - ***Reset EEM Script***
 When testing you will frequently need to start again on the switch to test the whole flow.
-To accomplish this paste this small script into the switch which will create a file on flash which you may load into the running-configuration at any time to reset the device to factory settings:
+To accomplish this paste this small script into the 9300 target switch which will create a file on flash which you may load into the running-configuration at any time to reset the device to factory settings:

 ```
 tclsh